swarmion/swarmion/README.md

 ## Securing the deploy process

 Serverless contracts enable validation at deploy time in order to prevent breaking changes to be deployed in production.
 See [@swarmion/serverless-plugin](./packages/serverless-contracts-plugin) for more details on the available configuration and commands.

+## User Documentation

+Swarmion user documentation lives in [the user docs folder](./user-docs/documentation/README.md).
+It is deployed and accessible on https://www.swarmion.dev.

 ## Contributors ✨